PECOS4006 – Internship

 Schedule, syllabus and examination date

 The scope of the work must be equivalent to six weeks’ full-time study.
+One week full time study equals about the same as one week full time work (37,5 hours per week).
+The writing of the internship report should be included in these hours.
 The students shall receive no remuneration for the work.
-Your work at the institution may, but does not have to be linked to your work on the master’s thesis.
-Please note that each student is only granted one internship.
+Your work may, but does not have to be linked to your work on the master’s thesis.
+Each student is only granted one internship.

 An internship gives you practical work experience in basic peace- and conflict-related projects and an enhanced understanding of how your largely theoretical competence acquired in your studies can be put to practical use.

 The course is restricted to students that are enrolled in the Peace and Conflict Studies programme.